ipilcher/sht/docs/robin-hood.md

    This is the first position that is either empty or contains an entry with a PSL of zero.

-2. Shift the entries that need to be moved (if any), handling wrap-around.
+2. Shift the entries that need to be moved (if any), accounting for wrap-around.

 3. Adjust the PSLs of the entries that were moved; each of them is now 1 position closer to its ideal position.